Saint Leopold’s Day

 This holiday is observed with religious ceremonies, festivals, and other such events.
 People use the holiday to spend time with friends and family members, and a roasted goose is often served for the last meal of the day.

 The hashtag #SaintLeopoldsDay can be used on social media to spread the word about this holiday.
-Because it’s a public holiday in Austria, many people are given the day off and schools, government offices, and businesses are closed for the day.
+Because it is a public holiday in Austria, many people are given the day off, and schools, government offices, and businesses are closed for the day.